IBM/blockchain-application-using-fabric-java-sdk/README.md

+## NOTE: This repository has been archived and no longer maintained!

 # Create and deploy a blockchain network using Hyperledger Fabric SDK for Java

 > Set up and initialize the channel, install and instantiate chaincode, and perform invoke and query on your blockchain network